ShrutiK-9991/sql_library_management_system_p1/README.md

 **Task 22: Create Table As Select (CTAS)**
 Objective: Create a CTAS (Create Table As Select) query to identify overdue books and calculate fines.

-Description: Write a CTAS query to create a new table that lists each member and the books they have issued but not returned within 30 days.
-The table should include:
-    The number of overdue books.
-    The total fines, with each day's fine calculated at $0.50.
-    The number of books issued by each member.
-    The resulting table should show:
-    Member ID.
-    Number of overdue books.
-    Total fines.

 ```sql